 Since our inception, we have incurred net losses and generated negative cash flows from operations.
 Since inception, we have funded our operations with proceeds from the sale of our Series A and Series B preferred stock.
-We have received aggregate gross cash proceeds of approximately \$45.0 million in connection with the sale of our Series A preferred stock and \$125.0 million in connection with the sale of our Series B preferred stock.
+We have received aggregate gross cash proceeds of approximately \$45.0 million in connection with the sale of our Series A preferred stock and during 2018, we received gross cash proceeds of \$125.0 million in connection with the sale of our Series B preferred stock.
 As of September 30, 2018, we had cash, cash equivalents and short-term investments of \$ million.